Ravi-Raghavan/ESE-5460-Final-Project/README.md

 ## Python Files and Jupyter Notebooks

-**Note to Instructor:** For every Jupyter Notebook (`.ipynb`) mentioned above, an equivalent Python script (`.py`) with the same filename is available in the same directory.
+**Note to Instructor:** For every Jupyter Notebook (`.ipynb`) mentioned above, an equivalent Python script (`.py`) with the same filename is available in the same directory and in the `code` folder.
 These Python files were generated directly from the corresponding notebooks using Google Colab.

 ## Instructions to Run Jupyter Notebooks/Python Scripts